linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3-Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/HBS A Glossary of Technical Terms Related to Bankruptcy in the U.S.md

 ## Legal Forms of Bankruptcy--an Overview

 The U.S. Constitution (Article 1, Section 8) authorized Congress to enact "uniform laws on the subject of Bankruptcies throughout the United States."
-The rules of bankruptcy are set by Congress through the Bankruptcy Code (Title 11 of the U. S. Code).
+The rules of bankruptcy are set by Congress through the Bankruptcy Code (Title 11 of the U.S. Code).
 The Code was last updated by the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.

 The parts of the Code most relevant to corporations are Chapter 7 (liquidation) and Chapter 11 (reorganization).